uozuAho/blog/content/blog/20220126_netlify-functions.md

 provision any infrastructure - your functions are useable as endpoints simply by deploying your site as usual!

-The 'hello world' endpoint used above is deployed here: https://iamwoz.com/.netlify/functions/hello-world
+The 'hello world' endpoint used above is accessible here: https://iamwoz.com/.netlify/functions/hello-world

 ## Hiding secrets with environment variables
-The example above is trivial, and doesn't really need a web API - it could all be done with javascript within the page.
+The example above is trivial, and doesn't really need a web API - it could all be done with JavaScript within the page.
 Here's a more realistic use case.

 Say you want to use a 3rd party API that needs an API key.
 You could directly call the API from the frontend, but that would mean exposing your API key for